mcky/mcky.github.io/index.md

 ## About

 I'm a London based full-stack developer with a breadth of experience across product startups and agencies.
-I enjoy writing clean, functional code powering seamless user experiences.
+I'm happiest writing clean, functional code, solving real business needs and streamlining operations.

-These days I'm usually writing React or node commercially, but I've got experience integrating with and prototyping in wide range of stacks/languages.
+These days I'm usually writing React or node commercially, but I've got experience integrating with and prototyping in a wide range of stacks/languages.

 ## Contact